ModUDuke/experiments/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:e054d70ffa
-## Testing for balancedness across experimental groups: Part I
+## Testing for Balancedness Across Experimental gGroups: Part I

+Let’s take a look at the demographic makeup of our treatment and control groups to help us understand the kinds of people we have in our dataset, and how balanced the two groups look at first glance.
+Hopefully, we’ll have the same proportions of young people to old people, men and women, and other demographic traits in both the treatment and control groups.
+For now, a quick manual comparison of these values will give us a sense of what we’ll be dealing with as we move forward.

-Data from the Oregon Health Insurance Experiment, `OHIE`, is available in the workspace.
-This has been divided into two separate dataframes: `trmt` and `ctrl` denoting the treatment and control groups, respectively.
+A simulated version of the Oregon Health Insurance Experiment data, `OHIE`, is available in the workspace.
+This has been divided into two separate dataframes: `treatmentgroup` and `controlgroup` denoting the treatment and control groups, respectively.

-In this exercise, you will be comparing means of demographic variables to see if the group of patients who did and did not receive health insurance have the same characteristics
+In this exercise, you will be comparing means of some demographic variables to see if the group of patients who did and did not receive health insurance have the same characteristics.
+If there is “balance” in these variables between the two groups then our analysis will be much easier.

 *** =instructions
-- Test that the treatment and control groups have the same average values for the following characteristics:
+- Test whether the treatment and control groups have the same average values for the following characteristics:
 - gender (variable `gender_inp`)
 - age in 19-34 (variable `age_19_34_inp`)
 - age in 50-64 (variable `age_50_64_inp`)